A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

-Figure~\ref{fig:Bumblebee-2}A,C,E shows the same snapshot of the flow field at $t/T=2.3$ in all three simulations.
-Shown is the $\left|\underline{\omega}\right|=50$ isosurface.Visually, the three levels yield similar results, especially regarding the large scale structures of the flow field.
-The grid (Fig. \ref{fig:Bumblebee-2}B,D,F) concentrates, as expected, high resolution near the insect, but parts of the wake now likewise are refined to $J_{\mathrm{max}}$, because they are detected by the wavelet thresholding.
+Figure~\ref{fig:Bumblebee-2}A-C shows the same snapshot of the flow field at $t/T=2.3$ in all three simulations.
+Shown is the $\left|\underline{\omega}\right|=50$ isosurface of vorticity magnitude.
+Visually, the three levels yield similar results for the large scale structures of the flow field.
+The grids concentrate, as expected, high resolution near the insect, but contrarily to the previous testcase parts of the wake are now likewise are refined to $J_{\mathrm{max}}$, because they are detected by the wavelet thresholding.
+In the coarse simulation, 3\% of the full grid is used, which decreases to 1.3\% and 0.6\% for the medium and fine resolution, respectively.

-\section{Performance}
+\subsection{Performance}

+For a specific simulation, three factors are important for the computational performance: the block size $B_s$, the number of blocks per CPU $N_b/N_{CPU}$ and the number of CPU itself. $B_s$ balances grid sparsity and data regularity and thus influences the solution, while the other parameters are purely computational.
+We clarify the influence of these parameters in this section.

+The impact of $B_s$ can be divided into to contributions: the grid sparsity that depends on the physics of a simulation and the computational efficiency resulting from the data regularity.
+The latter depends only on the machine.
+We therefore study this part as follows.
+For each value of $B_s$, a random grid of given $N_b$ is first generated, then, 15 time steps of the ACM equations are performed on this grid.
+Each step consists of the refine-evolve-coarsening cycle explained in section \ref{subsec:Wavelet-Based-Multiresolution-Alg}.
+As we use random data, the adaptation is set to coarsen everywhere instead of using wavelet thresholding.
+After measuring the performance on this grid, a new, slightly denser grid is generated.
+The procedure is repeated until the allocated memory is exhausted.